wjdghks950/BERT-for-Fake-Review-Detection/README.md

 # Fake Review Detection for restaurants, products and hotels

+With a growing interest in the field of anomaly detection came along the tasks for ``Fake Review Detection``.
+Fake Review Detection is a task for detecting fake, anomalous reviews among a given text corpus of reviews.
+In this work, with the ``Opspam dataset`` (and ``Amazon dataset``), we provide a BERT-based fake review detection model that achieves an accuracy of 0.8991 (``Acc = 0.8991``).

 - Fake review detection using BERT (`bert-base-uncased`)
 - Using `Huggingface Tranformers` library to implement the fake review detection model
 - Dataset: Opspam dataset, Amazon fake review dataset, Yelp dataset